bmt26/Gamerful/README.md

    + Review page
    + Profile Page
  * In home page user will be able to browse different through list of games.
- * In search fragment user will be able to search for a specific game or game review.
+ * In search page user will be able to search for a specific game or game review.
  * On review page user will be able to see or post game review.
  * On profile page user will be able to edit his/her profile, see their posted reviews and logout.
  * User will be able to click on a game to see its details.
 Details page will include the following: